Why AI token spend blows past budgets and how I would cap it with usage limits and metering

-AI token spend has a habit of getting expensive before anyone has the nerve to call it a problem.
-Once developers start defaulting to stronger models, the bill climbs faster than the approval chain can react.
-Some usage is already heavy enough that monitoring alone just documents the mess.
+AI token spend gets expensive before anyone is ready to call it a problem.
+Once developers start defaulting to stronger models, the bill moves faster than the approval chain can keep up.
+Some usage is already heavy enough that monitoring only records the mess.

 Token budgets disappear once developers default to stronger models